 The remainder of the paper is divided into four sections.
-In section 2, we present a discussion of the physics of waves in a marine environment.
-In section 3, we describe the data and measurements used in this study, and in Section 4 we present the use of MWI to estimate the 1-D S model and assess its uncertainty.
-Finally, we conclude with a discussion of the specifications of a marine survey designed to provide the wave forms needed for the MWI method.
+In the section entitled 'Theoretical Expectations', we present a discussion of the physics of waves in a marine environment.
+In the next section, called 'Data and Measurement', we describe the data and measurements used in this study.
+In the fourth section of the paper, titled 'Inversion', we present the use of MWI to estimate a 1-D S model and assess its uncertainty.
+Finally, we conclude with a discussion of the specifications of a marine survey designed to provide the information needed for the MWI method.

-2. Theoretical Expectations
+2. THEORETICAL EXPECTATIONS

 Synthetic experiments have proven useful to gain insight into the nature of the various wave types and phases that appear in multi-component marine data.
-The purpose of this section is to use synthetic wave-fields constructed using the shallow marine model discussed in Section 4 (Fig. 17) to identify the main phases and wave types expected in a marine survey and to guide the use of the MWI method to infer shallow shear velocity structure.
-The wave types that we identify as potentially useful include phase and group velocity dispersion measurements of fundamental and first overtone interface waves, group velocities of guided waves, refracted Sand P travel times, differential travel times for refracted multiple bounce phases (e.g., S - SS, etc.), and travel times of P to S converted phases.
+The purpose of this section is to use synthetic wave-fields constructed using the shallow marine model discussed in the inversion section of the paper (i.e., Fig. 17) to identify the main phases and wave types expected in a marine survey and to guide the use of the MWI method to infer shallow shear velocity structure.
+The wave types that we identify as potentially useful include phase and group velocity dispersion measurements of fundamental and first overtone interface waves, group velocities of guided waves, refracted S and P travel times, differential travel times for refracted multiple bounce phases (e.g., S - SS, etc.), and travel times of P to S converted phases.

 The appendix provides a brief summary of the use of normal modes to compute synthetic seismograms in simple plane layered media.
-For the synthetic seismograms shown in this section, we have summed the first 11 Rayleigh modes (the fundamental and the first 10 overtones) from 1 to 15 Hz tapering the resultant spectrum from 1 - 1.5 Hz and 12 - 15 Hz.
-The shallow marine shear model, displayed in Figure 17, has a fluid layer overlying a vertically layered half space.
+For the synthetic seismograms shown in this section, we have summed the first 11 Rayleigh modes (the fundamental and the first 10 overtones) from 1 to 15 Hz, tapering the resultant spectrum from 1 - 1.5 Hz and 12 - 15 Hz.
+The shallow marine shear model has a fluid layer overlying a vertically layered half space.
 An explosive source with a characteristic time of 10^{-3} s is placed 2 m above the ocean floor.
-Without lateral heterogeneities or anisotropy, Love waves will not be generated by an acoustic
+Without lateral heterogeneities or anisotropy, Love waves will not be generated by an acoustic source in a fluid region.
+Thus, Love waves are not included in the synthetic seismograms shown here and all horizontal components are directed radially away from the source.
+The shear Q model is frequency independent and approximately constant with depth with an average value of 23 and physical dispersion is included in the elastic moduli.